csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

-To alleviate this tendency, Ville Pulkki has introduced an additional parameter, called *spread*, which has a range of zero to hundred percent.[^3]  The "ascetic" form of VBAP we have seen in the previous example, means: no spread (0%).
+To alleviate this tendency, Ville Pulkki has introduced an additional parameter, called *spread*, which has a range of zero to hundred percent.^[Ville Pulkki, Uniform spreading of amplitude panned virtual sources,
+in: Proceedings of the 1999 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics, Mohonk Montain House, New Paltz] The "ascetic" form of VBAP we have seen in the previous example, means: no spread (0%).
 A spread of 100% means that all speakers are active, and the information about where the sound comes from is nearly lost.

-[3]: Ville Pulkki, Uniform spreading of amplitude panned virtual sources,
-     in: Proceedings of the 1999 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics, Mohonk Montain House, New Paltz

 The *kspread* input parameter is the second of three optionel parameters of the *vbap* opcode: